OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

 This setting defaults to your account preference under Preferences and is available on paid plans.

 ### Enable tour:
-- **[14]** If set to "Yes," the signer will see the tour guide while signing the document.
+- **[15]** If set to "Yes," the signer will see the tour guide while signing the document.
 If your signer is familiar with OpenSign and you prefer not to display the tour guide, you can select "No," and the tour guide will not be shown to your signers.

 ### Notify on signatures:
-- **[15]** If set to "Yes," the document owner will receive an email notification each signer completes their signature.
+- **[16]** If set to "Yes," the document owner will receive an email notification each signer completes their signature.
 Note: This feature is available exclusively on paid plans.

 ### allow modifications:
-- **[16]** If set to Yes, the signer will be allowed to make modifications to the document during the signing process.
+- **[17]** If set to Yes, the signer will be allowed to make modifications to the document during the signing process.
 However, they cannot edit or remove any fields that were already placed by the document owner.
 They can only add basic fields such as signature, stamp, initials, text, and cells.

 If both Allow Modification and Enable OTP are set to Yes, the signer will still not be able to edit or delete existing fields, but will gain access to additional advanced fields to add during signing.
 These include: signature, stamp, initials, name, job title, company, text, cells, and email.

 Note: This feature is available exclusively on paid plans.

 ### Redirect url:
-- **[17]**  After signing the document and upon its completion, the signer will be redirected to the specified URL.
+- **[18]**  After signing the document and upon its completion, the signer will be redirected to the specified URL.

+### Pen colors:
+- **[19]**  Choose the pen color for signing the document.
+The selected color will be available during the signing process.
+OpenSign currently supports red, blue, and black pen colors.

 ### Step 2: Proceed to Document Creation Panel
 - **Next**: Once all the necessary fields are filled, click this button to proceed to create the document for signing.